 magazine hinted in a 1994 item - a Seventeen

-reporter attended the museum's opening that
+reporter attended the museum's opening

-thing; that's not true.
+that's not true.

 The mannequin at left wears another old